China sanctions 2 US citizens for action against Tibet - ExBulletin

 China sanctions 2 US citizens for action against Tibet

-BEIJING — China has sanctioned two US citizens in retaliation for Washington’s action against human rights abuses in Tibet, the government said on Friday, amid an ongoing standoff between the sides over Beijing’s treatment religious and ethnic minorities.
+BEIJING (AP) — China has sanctioned two U.S. citizens in retaliation for Washington’s action against human rights abuses in Tibet, the government said Friday, amid an ongoing standoff between the parties over the treatment reserved by Beijing for religious and ethnic minorities.

 The Foreign Ministry said in a statement that Todd Stein and Miles Yu Maochun, as well as their immediate family members, would be banned from entering China.